microsoft/autogen/website/docs/ecosystem/mem0.md

 ## Mem0 Platform Examples

-### Autogen with Mem0 Example
+### AutoGen with Mem0 Example

-This example demonstrates how to use Mem0 with Autogen to create a conversational AI system with memory capabilities.
+This example demonstrates how to use Mem0 with AutoGen to create a conversational AI system with memory capabilities.

 ```python
 import os